 Durability and Density

-Most harvesting nets are made from HDPE (high-density polyethylene).
-However, make sure to double-check the density but also durability.
-The more percent shade, the denser is the net (usually).
+- Most harvesting nets are made from HDPE (high-density polyethylene).
+However, make sure to double-check the density and durability.
+The more percent shade, the denser the net (usually).

-Also, for durability information, I advise you to check each harvesting net catcher reviews.
+- Also, I advise you to check each harvesting net catcher review for durability information.
 That’s why I like to buy them online – so that I can see people’s thoughts.

 The Size of The Net Catcher (Dimensions)